skial/klas/README.md

 1.	`KlasImp.triggerRebuild(path:String, metadata:String):Null<TypeInfo>`.
 	Attempt to rebuild the type specified by `path` if it has matching`metadata`.
-	If successfull, a `TypeInfo` object will be returned, otherwise `null` is returned.
+	If successful, a `TypeInfo` object will be returned, otherwise `null` is returned.

 2.	`KlasImp.onRebuild:Signal1<TypeInfo>`.
 	A signal which will notify you when a type has been rebuilt.